prafullD74/Shell-scripting/Loops-LoopControl.md

 echo "Loop finished!"
 ```
 ### For Loop
-For loop operates on lists of items.
+>For loop operates on lists of items.
 It repeats a set of commands for every item in a list.
+Trying to rename a thousand files, or execute the same command several times, then the for loop is definitely the right tool for the job.
+- The basic concept is: FOR a given set of items, DO a thing
 - Syntax
 ```bash
 #/bin/bash